andrewooi924/java-roguelike-game/design-docs/REQ3_DesignRationale.md

 ![req3 sequence diagram](./REQ3_sequence_02.png)

 ## Rationale

+My approach for this was to create a new status in the Status enumeration class and add it as a capability to both Koopa and Goomba to have them attack the Player similar to the status HOSTILE_TO_ENEMY used by the Player.
+The Koopa and Goomba will then utilise the PunchAction and KickAction classes respectively to attack the Player.
+The PunchAction and KickAction classes will generate a random probability and compare it to the hit rate of the attack, if it is within the range of the hit rate, the Player will take damage.
+My previous approach for this was to have the Koopa and Goomba have the capability HOSTILE_TO_ENEMY but this would have resulted in the Koopa and Goomba attacking themselves instead of the Player which was why I went with this approach.

 The Koopa and Goomba are enemies that appear in the game that can attack the Player.
 The Koopa and Goomba classes instantiate the following classes: